fsetti/milliq_mcgen_DY_lightMesons/propagate/README.md

 need to submit jobs to the grid.

-**Coordinates:** coordinates used for the position/momentum of hit are *not* in CMS coordinates. x and y are parallel to the Milliqan detector face (x horizontal, y vertical), and z is perpendicular (positive z points *into* the detector, in the same direction as traveling particles). x and y are centered on the center of the detector face, while z is centered at the CMS origin (so if the detector is 33m away from the IP, the center of the detector face is (0,0,33)).
+**Coordinates:** coordinates used for the position/momentum of hit are *not* in CMS coordinates. x and y are parallel to the Milliqan detector face (x in the phi-hat direction, y in the eta-hat direction), and z is perpendicular (positive z points *into* the detector, in the same direction as traveling particles). x and y are centered on the center of the detector face, while z is centered at the CMS origin (so if the detector is 33m away from the IP, the center of the detector face is (0,0,33)).

-**List of branches added to the tree** (note that `*` can be either `p` or `m`, indicating whether the branch is for the positively or negatively charged mCP).
+**List of branches added to the tree** (note that `*` can be either `p` or `m`, indicating whether the branch is for the positively or negatively charged mCP):
 * `sim_q`: the charge of the simulated mCP's
 * `does_hit_*`: boolean indicating whether or not mCP hits detector
 * `hit_*_xyz`: a TVector3 of hit position, in coordinates described above (in meters)